wvulibraries/mfcs/public_html/api/1.0/get/form/readme.md

-returns json of all the objects for a form.
+returns json for a single form

+query string:
-querystring expects ID to be integer of the form we are getting objects from
+* id : id of the form we are getting.